simonkob/bachelor-thesis-implementation/README.md

 # bachelor-thesis-implementation

-Implementation of bachelor's thesis on topic of Gathering Information from Community Threat Intelligence Platform
+Implementation of bachelor's thesis on the topic of Gathering Information from Community Threat Intelligence Platform

 ## Before running